 With a multitude of industry-specific rules and regulations at play, a general personal injury lawyer with little airplane accident experience would be unprepared to take on a private plane accident case.
-Luckily, our Rhode Island airplane accident attorneys at Decof, Decof & Barry, P.C. have over 40 years of experience including litigating small and private general aviation accidents.
+Luckily, our Rhode Island charter plane accident attorneys at Decof, Barry, Mega & Quinn, P.C. have over 40 years of experience including litigating small and private general aviation accidents.

 We Know the Factual and Legal Realities About General Aviation

 “General aviation” involves all civil aviation activities, including small private flying, but not including “scheduled air services” such as commercial or commuter airline flights.
 The legal landscape between private and commercial aviation is vastly different.

 Below are the most likely causes of private airplane accidents in order of descending likelihood:

 - Mechanical error;